inderjit303/32-bit-SRAM-/README.md

 ## Google Sky Water 130nm PDK

-# 8 Bit SRAM buidling blocks:
+# 8 Bit SRAM building blocks:
 The components required for buidling 8 Bit SRAM cell are:
 1. 3X8 SRAM Address Decoder implemented in digital domain using NgVeri
 2. 1-bit SRAM cell which further consists of